Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 The type of the enum class is automatically selected to be the smallest unsigned integer type that can hold all the values.
-In practice, this is always uint8_t, because WebIDL enums tend to not have more than 255 values.
+In practice, this is always uint8_t, because Web IDL enums tend to not have more than 255 values.

-For example, this WebIDL:
+For example, this Web IDL:

 ``` webidl
 enum MyEnum {